drogatkin/rust_utilities/doc/rustbee/README.md

 ### name or value?
 Rustbee resolves this ambiguity in the following manner.
 First it considers the value as a name and is looking for it.
 If the variable with such name wasn't found, then the value is considered as a literal value.
-String interpolation is applied at the end of any variant.
+A string interpolation is applied at the end of any variant.

+## Examples

 An example of a script for building a Java project, can be found [there](https://github.com/drogatkin/JustDSD/blob/master/bee-java.rb).